jtuyen/qmk_kyria/README.md

-# Kyria 40% Keyboard Config
+# Kyria 40% QMK Config
-This configuration is an ongoing process of discovering new QMK features and diving into the realm of customizing the key layout according to my own daily workflow.
+This QMK configuration is an ongoing process of discovering new QMK features and customizing the layout according to my own daily workflow.
+This QMK is geared for RP2040 microcontrollers as Pro Micros have limited space so it will not work if you try to duplicate this config.

 A high level overview of customized keys:
+- Customized layouts for MacOS and Windows.
+One keyboard to rule them all.
-- Enabled Tap Dance
+- Tap Dance
-- Enabled Chording
+- Chording/Combos
 - Mod-Tap
 - Modifiers
 - One Shot Mods
-- Mac/Win default layers

 MacOS layers:
 ![keyboard image](https://raw.githubusercontent.com/jtuyen/qmk_kyria/main/keyboard-layout.png)